 Wait until you discover Camuy Caves.
 One of the largest system of caverns, subway tunnels and chambers in the world, Camuy will delight with soaring caves the size of cathedrals, over seven miles of subterranean pathways and troglodyte inhabitants like a strange, blind fish.

-Talk to Alison Jones – one of our expert consultants - about exploring Puerto Rico and she’ll also tell you about El Yunque; a cool, ethereally beautiful and mysterious rainforest with dense vegetation, twinkling streams and cascading waterfalls at every turn.
-She’ll also recommend you immerse yourself in the culture and history of this engaging island.
+Talk to our expert consultants - about exploring Puerto Rico and they will also tell you about El Yunque; a cool, ethereally beautiful and mysterious rainforest with dense vegetation, twinkling streams and cascading waterfalls at every turn.
+They will also recommend you immerse yourself in the culture and history of this engaging island.

 It was discovered by Christopher Columbus and its capital, San Juan, became the major port in the Spanish Caribbean.
 Its fortifications resisted Francis Drake’s advances in 1595 and repulsed many notorious buccaneers.